 Melatonin is a hormone that is secreted in the brain and helps our bodies regulate the sleep-wake cycle.
-Melatonin is sold as a dietary supplement, rather than as a medicine and is therefore not subject to regulation by the Food and Drug Administration for standards of potency and purity, so proceed with caution.
+Melatonin is sold as a dietary supplement, rather than as a medication and is therefore not subject to regulation by the Food and Drug Administration for standards of potency and purity, so proceed with caution.
 There is some research that supports that melatonin may help treat jet lag.
 If you decide to try melatonin, talk to your doctor.

 Sleep aids come with side effects and some may be associated with dependency with higher doses and longer treatment.
 Make sure that you use the medications as directed and monitor any problems you may be having with the medication.

 According to the National Sleep Foundation, many factors can influence potential side effects of prescription sleep aids, including:

-High doses of sleep medicines may result in what is known as rebound insomnia.
-This occurs when a person stops taking a sleep medicine and then experiences a few nights of insomnia that is more severe than what was originally experienced prior to treatment.
-Rebound insomnia generally occurs with medicines that have a short or intermediate half-life (how long half the drug is in your body before it is eliminated) and can be avoided by slowly tapering the dose.
-Consult your physician prior to stopping or changing your dose.
+High doses of sleep medications may result in what is known as rebound insomnia.
+This occurs when a person stops taking a sleep medication and then experiences a few nights of insomnia that is more severe than what was originally experienced prior to treatment.
+Rebound insomnia generally occurs with medications that have a short or intermediate half-life (how long half the drug is in your body before it is eliminated) and can be avoided by slowly tapering the dose.
+Consult with your doctor prior to stopping or changing your dose.

 The goal is to have healthy sleep habits, which may prevent the need for sleep aids.
 Here are some tips for a better night's sleep:

 Whether you decide to take medication or not, incorporate these sleep tips into your routine.

 If you suffer from chronic insomnia, see your doctor.
 You may be experiencing a symptom of a larger problem, such as clinical depression or a sleep disorder.
-Your doctor will help you find the treatment plan or medicine that is best for you.
+Your doctor will help you find the treatment plan or medication that is best for you.